Amazon's Jeff Bezos loses Nasa launch pad protest

 Nasa is hoping to lease out Launch Pad 39A at Kennedy Space Center in Florida, which has not been used since the US shuttle fleet was retired in 2011.
 It was the launch pad from which Apollo 11 lifted off for the first manned Moon landing.

-A spokesman for Nasa said: "Given today's GAO ruling, Nasa is looking forward in the near future to selecting an industry partner for negotiations to lease and operate the launch pad."'Open to sharing'
+A spokesman for Nasa said: "Given today's GAO ruling, Nasa is looking forward in the near future to selecting an industry partner for negotiations to lease and operate the launch pad."

 Another company, SpaceX, owned by Elon Musk, chief executive of Tesla Motors, is also bidding to use the facility.